docinfosci/canvasxpress-python/README.md

     )
 ```

+#### Run the App and View the Page

 Rerun the flask app on the command line and browse to the indicated IP and URL.
 A page similar to the following will be
 displayed:

 <img src="https://raw.githubusercontent.com/docinfosci/canvasxpress-python/main/readme/examples/flask_bar_chart_basic.png" align="center" width="600"></a>

 Congratulations!
-You have created your first Python-driven CanvasXpress app!
+You have created a Flask CanvasXpress app!